geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 $300 if someone can get FP8 support on NVIDIA with Tensor cores.
 I've seen some PRs for that.
 I haven't seen any that have Tensor cores, and none of them have looked particularly clean.
-We got...
+We got..
 I think maybe it's $165 in Torch.
 Okay, so we got matmul bounty speed.
 If somebody can get fast matmuls on pretty much any GPU, $400.
-Uh...
+Uh..
 Maybe 500 if someone could do the multistage kernel.
 HVAC decode support for the NV driver.
 If you're good at the low-level stuff,